Indian Mounds Regional Park: Restored land in a sacred place

 Indian Mounds Regional Park is a perfect example of how our restoration work, public and group volunteering, and youth engagement come together.

-FMR youth coordinator Kate Clayton (front) leads students from Open World Learning Community in a mock insect and vegetation survey before doing the real thing in the prairies at Indian Mounds Regional Park.
+Former FMR Youth Coordinator Kate Clayton (front) leads students from Open World Learning Community in a mock insect and vegetation survey before doing the real thing in the prairies at Indian Mounds Regional Park.

-FMR volunteers, key to our habitat restoration projects, pose for a socially distanced photo after a fall volunteer event at Indian Mounds Regional Park.
-(Photo by Dodd Demas)
+FMR volunteers, vital to our habitat restoration projects, pose for a socially distanced photo after a fall volunteer event at Indian Mounds Regional Park during the pandemic.
+(Photo by Dodd Demas for FMR)

 Connecting habitat along the river